 Honey bee health inspections are conducted by the Massachusetts Department of Agricultural Resources (MDAR) Apiary Program Team as visits by Apiary Inspectors to apiaries in Massachusetts.
-Inspections are performed for regulatory purposes (i.e. import, export, investigation) at the discretion of the inspectors and routinely upon beekeeper request.
+Inspections are performed for regulatory purposes (i.e. import, export, investigation, monitoring) at the discretion of the inspectors and routinely upon beekeeper request.
 Regulatory inspections are considered a priority over routine beekeeper requests.

-Apiary Inspectors may also support beekeepers by answering questions related to colony health or management as well as provide recommendations.
+Apiary Inspectors may also support beekeepers by answering questions related to colony health or management and provide recommendations.
 Apiary Inspectors do not assist in colony management (i.e. requeen, split, remove honey supers, etc.) or treatment application (i.e. miticides, medications, etc.).